pnp/cli-microsoft365/docs/manual/docs/cmd/spo/hubsite/hubsite-set.md

 `--debug`|Runs command with debug logging

 !!! important
-    Before using this command, log in to a SharePoint Online tenant admin site, using the [spo login](../login.md) command.
+    To use this command you have to have permissions to access the tenant admin site.

 ## Remarks

-To update hub site's properties, you have to first log in to a tenant admin site using the [spo login](../login.md) command, eg. `spo login https://contoso-admin.sharepoint.com`.
+!!! attention
+    This command is based on a SharePoint API that is currently in preview and is subject to change once the API reached general availability.

 If the specified `id` doesn't refer to an existing hub site, you will get an `Unknown Error` error.